 Wearing a Mask / Facial Covering

 All ACC students and staff are required to wear an appropriate facial covering when in any public space or when interacting with another person(s).
 We will have facial coverings available at each campus in case someone forgets to bring one or cannot provide their own.
 Contact our Dean of Students Office (askhr [at] arapahoe [dot] edu (HR) for employees) to request an exemption based due to disability or health issue.

 Entering a Campus Building

-Each campus building (on all ACC campuses) will have a designated entrance and all other doors will be locked.
+Each campus building (on all ACC campuses) will have a designated entrance and all other doors will be locked or for Exit Only.
 Follow signage when you arrive.

 While on any of ACC's campuses, practice appropriate social distancing (6ft spacing and no more than 10 people gathering together in a public area).
-We are looking at classroom sizes and other gathering spaces and rearranging or removing furniture as needed to follow public health guidance around social distancing, room capacity, movement within classrooms and hallways, etc.
+We have adjusted classroom sizes and gathering spaces by rearranging or removing furniture as needed to follow public health guidance around social distancing, room capacity, movement within classrooms and hallways, etc.